princek0/DeepFake-Audio-Detection-MFCC/README.md

     return result
 ```

+### WebSocket API

+The project includes a full-featured WebSocket API implementation for real-time deepfake audio detection.
+This allows for:

+- Low-latency real-time audio analysis
+- Streaming audio data for immediate detection
+- Integration with web applications and client applications

+All API-related files are located in the `api/` directory:

+- `api/api.py`: The main FastAPI application with WebSocket and HTTP endpoints
+- `api/client_example.html`: A simple browser-based client for testing the API
+- `api/realtime_client.html`: An advanced client with audio recording capabilities
+- `api/python_client.py`: A Python client example for programmatic API usage
+- `api/README.md`: Comprehensive documentation for the API

+To use the WebSocket API, follow the instructions in [`api/README.md`](api/README.md).

 ## Technical Details
 - **Feature Extraction**: The system extracts 13 MFCC coefficients from audio files
 - **Classification**: Uses a Support Vector Machine with a linear kernel